fastapi/fastapi/docs/tutorial/response-status-code.md

-The same way you can specify a response model, you can also declare the HTTP status code used for the response with the parameter `status_code` in any of the path operations:
+The same way you can specify a response model, you can also declare the HTTP status code used for the response with the parameter `status_code` in any of the *path operations*:

 * `@app.get()`
 * `@app.post()`